ivansostarko/otto-crypt-php/README.md

-# OTTO Crypt — Laravel E2E + Streaming Encryption (AES‑256‑GCM, HKDF‑SIV, X25519)
+# OTTO Crypt — Laravel Package

 OTTO Crypt is a Laravel‑ready crypto package that provides **end‑to‑end encryption (E2EE)** and **chunked streaming AEAD** for large files (video/audio), while remaining simple to use in apps and Artisan CLI.